CEO Joni Trempala leads Knox Associates, a women-owned company, where she has held numerous leadership roles throughout the past twenty-nine years.

 Living Kidney Donor is the First Step

-Statistics from the National Kidney Foundation estimate that more than 100,000 people in the U.S. are currently waiting for a kidney transplant and living donors are needed.
+Statistics from the National Kidney Foundation estimate that more than 100,000 people in the U.S. are currently waiting for a kidney transplant, and living donors are needed.
 Each month, over 3,000 new patients are added to the kidney waiting list.

-A multi-part video series shares the stories of two individuals who received a kidney transplant from a living donor they knew, another’s long wait for a match to receive a kidney, and how an FDNY firefighter helped others through his organ and tissue donations.
+A multipart video series shares the stories of two individuals who received a kidney transplant from a living donor they knew, another’s long wait for a match to receive a kidney, and how an FDNY firefighter helped others through his organ and tissue donations.

-of a living donor, are told, along with the agony that comes with a multi-year wait to find a match with a living kidney donor, and a conversation with the widow of an FDNY firefighter who succumbed to injuries from a training drill and how his wishes to be an organ donor helped many individuals through his generous gift of life.
+Four powerful testimonials share the story of the transformation that occurs following a kidney transplant, along with the selflessness of a living donor.
+But they also remind viewers of the agony of waiting for years to find a match with a living kidney donor.
+Also, the widow of an FDNY firefighter who succumbed to injuries from a training drill, tells how his wishes to be an organ donor helped many individuals through his generous gift of life.

 JONI TREMPALA | The Knox Company CEO